 Once you are on the beach, we advise you to walk to the second beach, which is behind the rocky point (see map).
 You will be closer to the best snorkeling areas.
 Water entrance is easy, from a gently sloping sandy beach.

-It is a good area to observe the fish that live in the island’s coastal waters: wrasse, spinefoot, seabream, pipefish, and occasionally small schools of barracuda.
+This is a good area to observe the fish that live in the island’s coastal waters: wrasse, spinefoot, seabream, pipefish, and occasionally small schools of barracuda.
 You will also notice beautiful hatpin sea urchins.

-A snack overlooks the beach (see map).
+You can purchase snacks at a spot that overlooks the beach (see map).

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.